rurangiza/norm/README.md

 # norm
-The norm is a coding style that is required at 42 school
+The norm is a set of rules to follow when writing code at 42 schools